connorshea/vglist/DESIGN_DOC.md

   - [x] Release date(s) (~~note that a game can have more than one release date due to platform differences or due to regional differences~~ This was too complex to implement so games just have one release date)
   - [x] External Links (Steam page, Discord store page, Discord server, PCGamingWiki, SteamDB, etc.)
   - [ ] Relationships with other games (sequels, prequels, spinoffs, DLC, Special Editions, GOTY/Complete Editions, Remakes, Deluxe Editions, "sibling"(?) titles (e.g. Pokemon Red and Blue), etc?)
+    - For now, this adds too much complexity.
+Series' are sufficient.
   - [x] Series
   - [ ] Official Website
     - Note there can be more than one, e.g. for multiple languages.